eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- hardware design
 	- software integration
 	- product testing and validation
++ embedded deep learning:
+	- Analyze, test and improve neural network compression algorithms
+	- Experience with at least one deep learning algorithm, such as CNN/LSTM/GRU
+	- Experience with at least one deep learning framework, such as Tensorflow, Pytorch, Caffe, Kaldi
 + Strong knowledge of SOC SW development, such as Nvidia Tegra, T.I.
 TDA series, Qualcomm Snapdragon.
 + skill set:
 	- As a Software Engineer in computer vision/deep learning, you will be developing the “eye” of our vehicles.
 This includes designing, training, and evaluating perception solutions, specifically, large scale image/LIDAR data classification, segmentation, tracking, etc. You will also research and apply state-of-the-art computer vision algorithms into production.